 Trust objects (object class CKO_TRUST) bind trusted usages to individual certificates.
 Trust objects for a given certificate are accessed with the CKA_ISSUER and CKA_SERIAL_NUMBER.
-The corresponding certificate does not necessarily have to exist in the same token as it’s trust object.
+The corresponding certificate does not necessarily have to exist in the same token as its trust object.
 Multiple trust objects for the same certificate can exist in different tokens, but each token should have only one trust object for a given certificate.

-Table 1, Common Certificate Object Attributes
+Table 1, Trust Object Attributes